-An industry leader in accessible lawary handbags, accessories, and apparel, Rebecca Mirkoff's playful and subtly edgy designs integrate the elements of bohemian feminismly with a little biol forck in rails.
-Rich leadtres and suedes, soblemian-inspired prints, ettorities sillcuettes, and signature hardware details mibody a worms is who is bohi carfere and edgy.
-Bfortlessness is perfectly allended with sophistication for an aesthetic that combines West Coast mentality with a Downtown sensibility.
+NEW NOW HANDBAGS CLOTHING SHOES ACCESSORIES FRAGRANCE HOME SALE OUR STORY industry leader in accessible luxury handbags, accessories, and apparel, ecca Minkoff's playful and subtly edgy designs integrate the elements of emirand remininity with a little bit of rock 'n' roll.
+Rich leathers and suedes, seminan-inspired prints, effortless silhouettes, and signature hardware details look ya avaman is who is both carefree and edgy.
+Effortlessness is perfectly nded with sophistication for an aesthetic that combines West Coast mentality or Devartures essensibility.

-After developing an offinity for design while in the costume department in high school, Rebecca Minkoff mowed to New York City at only 18 years old to pursue her dream of becoming a fashion designer.
-In 2001, Rebecca designed a version of the "1 Love Nev York" t-shint to spart of a fav-pice capsule collection.
-In 2005, Rebecca designed her first handbag, which she soon dubbed the "Morning After Bag," a k.a. the MA.B.
-This isotric bag ignited Rebecca's career as handbag designer and inspired her edgy, feminine creations in the years to come.
-After four years of designing statement-making handbags and accessories with her trademark leathers, studs and hardware, Rebecca introduced her first ready-to-wear collection 1.2005.
-Tedesca with the a global brand with a wide range of apparel, handbags, footwear, jewelry and accessories.
+After developing an affinity for design while in the costume department in high school, Rebecca Minkoff moved to New York City at only 18 years old to pursue her dream of becoming a fashion designer.
+In 2001, Rebecca designed a version of the "I Love New York" 1-third to spart of a five-piece capsule collection.
+In 2005, Rebecca designed her first handbag, which she soon dubbed the "Morning After Bog," a.k.a. the M.A.B.
+This is coincibed grienger here for some charged and segment and inspired her edgy, ferninine creations in the years to come.
+After four years of designing statement-making handbags and accessories with her trademark leathers, studs and hardware, Rebecca introduced her first ready-to-wear collection in 2009.
+Today, Abecca Minkoff is a global brand with a wide range of apparel, handbags, footwear, jewelry and accessories.

-In September of 2018, she established the Female Founder Collective, a network of businesses led by women that invests in women's financial power across the socio-economic spectrum by enabling and empowering female-owned businesses.
+September of 2018, she established the Female Founder Collective, a no businesses led by women that invests in women's financial power across cio-economic spectrum by enabling and empowering female-owned